Welcome and Overview

 An in-depth case study look at how one of the top intranets on the planet, ConocoPhillips, and a winner of the Nielsen Norman Group ten best intranets of the year, uses and integrates storytelling with a mix of podcasting, multimedia, print and intranet into their internal communications mix.

 At ConocoPhillips, a 2015 winner of the best intranet contest by the Nielsen Norman Group, the intranet or portal home page is the gateway to the umbrella digital workplace.
 The Fortune 500 giant undertook an intelligent redesign a year before, using SharePoint 2013, to ensure its place as a global energy company with more than 25,000 employee users.
 For years, ConocoPhillips has been using podcasting and multimedia, specifically for employees on the intranet, to increase employee engagement and enhance organizational communications.

 Approximately 13,000 ConocoPhillips employees worldwide listen to regular employee podcasts, with the average podcast receiving 2,000 to 3,000 listen (almost double what an average written news story garners).

-Learn how ConocoPhillips orchestrates and integrates employee podcasts and other multimedia, including employee videos, into the complete communications mix and the digital workplace.
+Learn how ConocoPhillips orchestrates and integrates storytelling with employee podcasts and other multimedia, including print and employee videos, across digital workplace.